Golf Club San Diego

 A. General—Unless otherwise specified below, United States Golf Association (U.S.G.A) and Southern California Golf Association (S.C.G.A) Rules shall apply to all Nomad events and will be the final determinant whenever a rules conflict arises.
 Any other situations not covered by the USGA or SCGA will be resolved by the President, if present, or the next senior Club Officer on-site.

 B. Pace of Play—The Nomads Club is known throughout the region for its well run organization and its tireless efforts to maintain a positive image with the courses we play.
 One of the ways we keep that positive image is to ensure that members do everything they can to maintain a “reasonable pace of play.”
 All Nomads should strive to play “Ready Golf” and keep up with the group ahead of them.
 It is incumbent upon every member to do their part to keep the pace of play moving in their respective groups.
-Groups usually start in 7 or 8 minute increments, and the goal is to finish in 7 or 8 minute increments
+Groups usually start in 7 or 10 minute increments, and the goal is to finish in 7 or 10 minute increments

 • Matching of Cards—the winner will be determined on the basis of the best net score for the last nine holes.
 If the tying players have the same net score for the last nine holes, the last six holes are then compared, then the last three holes, and then the 18th hole.
 If a tie still exists, the same process will be applied, using the first nine holes.

-E. Course Conditions—Unless otherwise required by the course, all Nomad rounds will be played under “Summer Rules” conditions.
+E. Course Conditions—Unless otherwise required by the course, all Nomad rounds will be played under USGA rules.
 Balls are to be played where they lie, with no penalty-free provisions for improvement of lie.
 "Winter Rules” are local rules typically adopted by the course when adverse conditions exist to the extent that improving the lie of the ball in a specified way would promote fair play or help protect the course.
 Winter Rules can also be enabled and/or modified by the Nomads Club President if he/she feels the conditions so warrant.
 The application of Winter Rules may vary, (e.g., lift, clean and place vs. lift, clean and drop) and will include details such as where a ball may be placed or dropped.
 Decisions regarding rules for the round rest with the President and will be announced prior to the start of the round.

 VII.
 Guests